SuperFLEB/blender_asset_catalog_installer/README.md

 from the `blender_assets.cats.txt` in the .blend file into the existing `blender_assets.cats.txt` and into the Asset Library.

+_This is not a Blender addon or standalone script.
+It is meant to be included in asset .blend files you distribute._

 ## To Use (as the asset creator)

 1. Mark your Assets